dgaydukov/cert-spring5/README.md

 ### TODO
 1. beanfactorypostprocessor (with non static method from javaconfig) vs beanpostprocessor
-2. bfpp several implementations (in which order they would be executed)
-2. load context by interface name
 4. create custom context (load data from .properties files or json context) with PropertiesBeanDefinitionReader and with custom reader
 5. how to update prototype inside singleton (proxymode=targetclass)
 6. create custom scope (like singleton/prototype)
 7. custom beanpostprocessor vs aspect (cause bpp works better than aspect)
 8. postconstruct in xml and javaconfig
 9. applicationlistener & contextlistener & eventlistener
-10. Before java8 `-parameters` Spring used
-`ParameterNameDiscoverer nameDiscoverer = new LocalVariableTableParameterNameDiscoverer();` which in turn used asm ClassReader.
+10. Before java8 `-parameters` Spring used `ParameterNameDiscoverer nameDiscoverer = new LocalVariableTableParameterNameDiscoverer();` which in turn used asm ClassReader.
 11. `@Order(int n)` - allow to set order when you use `@Autowired` on list, in which they would be injected into this list
 12. classpathbeandefinitionscanner
 13. bpp (before - we have original class), after - we can substitute class with proxy